Marcellus Wiley

-Marcellus Vernon Wiley Sr. (born November 30, 1974) is an American sportscaster and former American football defensive end who played 10 seasons in the National Football League (NFL).
-He played for the Buffalo Bills, San Diego Chargers, Dallas Cowboys and Jacksonville Jaguars, making the Pro Bowl in 2001.
+Marcellus Vernon Wiley Sr. (born November 30, 1974) is an American sportscaster and former professional football player.
+He played as a defensive end for 10 seasons in the National Football League (NFL) with the Buffalo Bills, San Diego Chargers, Dallas Cowboys, and Jacksonville Jaguars.
+He was selected to the Pro Bowl in 2001 with the Chargers.

-He currently hosts the More To It podcast, as part of the Dan Patrick Podcast Network.
-He formerly co-hosted SportsNation on ESPN, as well as an afternoon drive-time sports talk radio show on ESPN 710AM in Los Angeles, and Fox Sports 1's Speak For Yourself.
+Wiley formerly hosted the More To It podcast, as part of the Dan Patrick Podcast Network.
+He also formerly co-hosted SportsNation on ESPN, as well as an afternoon drive-time sports talk radio show on ESPN 710AM in Los Angeles, and Fox Sports 1's Speak For Yourself.
 Wiley also published a book Never Shut Up: The Life, Opinions, and Unexpected Adventures of an NFL Outlier in 2018.

 Biography

 Early life

 At Saint Monica Catholic High School in Santa Monica, California, Wiley starred in both football and track and field.
 In football, he was an All-Conference pick.
 Wiley was a teammate of Adrian Klemm.
 He was his school's valedictorian and a member of the National Honor Society.
 In 1988, he was a national typewriting champion, with 82 words per minute.